MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 </table>

 >[!NOTE]
+>- The assistant and relationship analytics can work without Exchange.
+However, the information displayed in relationship analytics will not contain Exchange data and the assistant will not display cards that are based on Exchange data.
 >- For relationship analytics, support for Exchange Online is available only in North America (NAM) and Europe, the Middle East, and Africa (EMEA).
->- The assistant and relationship analytics can work without Exchange.
-However, the information displayed in the features will not contain Exchange data.

 **What languages are supported now?**<br>
 Sales insights support the following languages:<br>